mmuratarat/mmuratarat.github.io/_pages/faq.md

 Since each weight is inversely proportional to the error variance, it reflects the information in that observation.
 So, an observation with small error variance has a large weight since it contains relatively more information than an observation with large error variance (small weight).

 Apart from violation of the assumption of homoscedasticity, Weighted Least Squares can also be used when:

-1. you have any other situation where data points should not be treated equally
+1. you have any other situation where data points should not be treated equally.
+This method gives us an easy way to remove one observation from a model by setting its weight equal to 0.
 2. You want to concentrate on certain areas

 To apply weighted least squares, whe weights, $w_{i}$'s, have to be known up to a proportionality constant (in other words, we know the form of $\textbf{W}$).
 However, in many real-life situations, the weights are not known apriori (i.e., the structure of $\textbf{W}$ is usually unknown).
 In such cases we need to estimate the weights in order to use weighted least squares.
 This method is also sensitive to outliers.
 A rogue outlier given an inappropriate weight could dramatically skew the results.
+However, if we choose proper weights we can downweight outlier or influential points to reduce their impact on the overall model.

 WLS can only be used in the rare cases where you know what the weight estimates are for each data point.
 When heteroscedasticity is a problem, it’s far more common to run OLS instead, using a difference variance estimator, such as White’s heteroskedasticity-consistent estimator.
-While White’s consistent estimator doesn’t require heteroscedasticity, it isn’t a very efficient strategy.
+While White’s consistent estimator doesn’t require heteroscedasticity, it isn't a very efficient strategy.
 However, if you don’t know the weights for your data, it may be your best choice.

 #### What are the assumptions required for logistic regression?